-REVENUE COMPARISON OF QUARTERS ENDED JUNE 28, 1998 AND MARCH 29, 1998
+REVENUE COMPARISON OF QUARTERS ENDED SEPTEMBER 27, 1998 AND JUNE 28, 1998

-Net sales in the second quarter of 1998 decreased approximately 3 percent compared to the first quarter of 1998 due to a 17 percent decrease in combined Communications Group, Memory Group and Vantis sales offset by a 30 percent increase in CPG net sales.
+Net sales in the third quarter of 1998 increased approximately 30 percent compared to the second quarter of 1998 due to a 73 percent increase in CPG sales.
+Combined Communications Group, Memory Group and Vantis net sales were flat compared to the second quarter of 1998.

-The increase in CPG net sales was primarily due to a 70 percent increase in combined AMD-K6(TM) and AMD-K6-2(TM) microprocessor unit volume over the immediately preceding quarter.
-During the second quarter of 1998, the Company began volume shipments of AMD-K6-2 microprocessors using the 0.25-micron process technology in Fab 25.
-However, much of the product sold in the second quarter was manufactured on the 0.35-micron process at speed grades for which there is severe price competition.
+The increase in CPG net sales was primarily due to a 41 percent increase in combined AMD-K6(TM) and AMD-K6-2(TM) microprocessor unit volume over the preceding quarter.
+In addition, average selling prices were significantly higher primarily because the Company produced parts with higher performance as a result of the shift to production on 0.25-micron process technology.
 CPG sales growth is dependent on increased unit shipments at higher speed grades, as to which no assurance can be given.

-Memory Group net sales decreased 21 percent in the second quarter of 1998 compared to the first quarter of 1998 due to a decline in both the average selling price and unit volume.
-During the second quarter of 1998, one of the Company's major customers for Flash memory devices lost market share to one of its competitors that does not use AMD Flash memory devices, which contributed to the decrease in unit volume.
+Memory Group net sales decreased 2 percent in the third quarter of 1998 compared to the second quarter of 1998 due to a decline in prices of both Flash and EPROM memory devices offset in part by increases in Flash unit volume.
 The Company expects future EPROM sales to be flat or down due to a general shift to Flash memory devices.
-Oversupply in the market combined with the increase in competition has caused downward pressure on the average selling price of Flash memory devices.
+Oversupply in the Flash market combined with the increase in competition has caused downward pressure on the average selling price of Flash memory devices.
 The Company expects continued price pressure from intense competition in Flash memory devices.